Casey Costelloe Shows Off Derriere & Toned Tummy In Black Bikini

 In the first photo, Casey stood with her hip pushed out and one of her knees bent.
 She arched her back slightly and placed one hand on her thigh.
 She pulled her shoulders back and wore a small smile on her face.

-The second shot featured Casey turned to her side to flaunt her booty.
+The second shot featured Casey facing her side to flaunt her booty.
 She also showed off her early baby bump, revealing in the caption that the photos were taken just two weeks after she found out that she was pregnant.

-In the background of the pics, A table and white chairs could be seen.
-A refrigerator and other kitchen appliances were also visible.
-In front of Casey, a glass coffee table as also spotted.
+In the background of the pics, a table and white chairs could be seen.
+A refrigerator and other kitchen appliances were also visible, as was a glass coffee table.

-Her long, blond hair was parted in the center.
-The locks were styled in loose strands that hung down her back and tumbled over both of her shoulders.

 "Congrats Casey!!!
 You still look amazing, and will look amazing during your beautiful journey!!" one follower stated.

-“Girl, u r going to look killer pregnant!!!
-Please post pics so we can be a part,” remarked another.
+"Girl, u r going to look killer pregnant!!!
+Please post pics so we can be a part," another fan remarked.

 "You are very beautiful and very sexy," a third user wrote.